Firhilman/tictactoeAlphaBeta/README.md

 # tictactoeAlphaBeta
 Python AI script for 4x4 Tic Tac Toe using Minimax with Alpha-Beta Pruning.

-This is an AI script, game board is not included.
+This is an AI script.
 You can use this script and modify to your own game board.
 The main function that is going to be called is Play(), the Play() function takes in your game board, and the player as arguments.
 Player X or O can either be 0 or 1.
 This was made for a 4x4 tic tac toe with a game board that uses 1D Array.
 Empty cells have a value of -1.

 There are two heuristic functions in the player.py file. instructions on how to switch to either one of them are commented in the code.